mgiraldo/livingarchive/README.md

 - `MAPTILER_KEY`: your [Maptiler Cloud](https://www.maptiler.com/cloud/) key.
 - `BASE_URL`: base URL to the application root (defaults to `http://localhost:3000`).
 - `RDF_URL`: base URL for the RDF server.
-- `ELASTIC_ENDPOINT`: base URL for the ElasticSearch server.
+- `ELASTIC_URL`: base URL for the ElasticSearch server.